Embassy of China, Paris

 The Embassy of the People's Republic of China in the Republic of France (中华人民共和国驻法兰西共和国大使馆; Ambassade de la République populaire de Chine en République française) is the official diplomatic mission of the People's Republic of China to the French Republic, located in Paris.
-The embassy was first established in 1964, and the current ambassador is Lu Shaye.
+The embassy was first established in 1964, and the current ambassador is Deng Li.

+The Chinese embassy has been criticized for targeting French scholars, journalists, and lawmakers who question Beijing's central government policies.
+In 2024, members of the embassy attempted a forced repatriation of a political dissident who had shared articles unfavorable to Chinese authorities.

 History

 On January 27, 1964, China and France issued a joint communique (Note: Text: Le gouvernement de la République française et le gouvernement de la République populaire de Chine ont décidé d’un commun accord d’établir des relations diplomatiques.
 Ils sont convenus à cet effet de désigner des ambassadeurs dans un délai de trois mois.), officially establishing diplomatic relations.
 The government of the Republic of China soon withdrew its delegation in France, and the chargé d'affaires of the new Chinese Embassy in France immediately took over the former property of the ROC.
 On April 1, 2017, the headquarters of the Chinese Embassy in France moved to a new location in the 7th arrondissement of Paris.
 The Chinese Embassy in France purchased the property for the new embassy in December 2010 and officially started construction in 2014.
 The new building consists of the French historical and cultural heritage Montesquieu Mansion, administrative buildings, gardens and courtyards.
 It is adjacent to the French Prime Minister's Office, the Ministry of Foreign Affairs, the UNESCO Headquarters, the Rodin Museum, etc. The original embassy building is still the Chinese Embassy in France, and parts of the building will continue to be used as additional area for the embassy after the completion of renovations.